ivanmeler/ivanmeler.github.io/docs/changes/universal8895/universal8895.md

+## 26.04.2022.
+- Included support for High touch sensitivity (glove mode)
+- Cleaned up vintf manifest and added target level to it
+- Synced with LineageOS source (Same functionas as offical builds of 19.1 have + some extras)

 ## 18.04.2022.
 - Fixed limit for enrolling fingerprint and set it to 4 like on stock
 - Improved wifi speed